hax/proposal-function-this/built-ins.md

 Basically most prototype methods would return `true`, other methods and functions return `false`.
 But there are some exceptions.

-## pre-ES6 constructors
+## pre-ES6 built-in constructors

-Most pre-ES6 constructors could be called as normal functions (without `new`), and some even have different semantics for `new` and normal call (eg. `Date`), so they would have
+Most pre-ES6 built-in constructors could be called as normal functions (without `new`), and some even have different semantics for `new` and normal call (eg. `Date`), so they would have
 `thisArgumentExpected` be `false` instead of `null`.

 ## some static methods use `this` value